VidyaRamnarine/ECE-Curriculum-NLP-Analysis/scripts/README.md

 # Scripts
-This folder contains Python scripts for scraping, preprocessing and skill extraction.
+This folder contains Python scripts for Web Scraping.